Diversity Equity Inclusion Committee

 6:30 - 7:45 pm

-Kathy Wilson, AICP certified planner for the City of Duluth, will speak to our membership about the
+Kathy Wilson, AICP certified planner for the City of Duluth, spoke to our membership about the

 research she did to document Duluth’s history of redlining.
 These redlining practices created and existed